Gamma Cephei: Nomenclature

 γ Cephei (Latinised to Gamma Cephei) is the system's Bayer designation.
 Under the rules for naming objects in multiple star systems the two components are designated A and B. Following its discovery the planet was designated Gamma Cephei Ab.

 The system bore a traditional name variously spelled as Errai, Er Rai or Alrai, deriving from the Arabic الراعي (ar-rā‘ī), meaning 'the shepherd'.
 (The star Beta Ophiuchi is sometimes also called Alrai, but it is more commonly known as Cebalrai or Kelb Alrai, meaning 'shepherd's dog'.)
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Errai for Gamma Cephei A.

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Tadmor for this planet.
-It was submitted by the Syrian Astronomical Association and is the ancient Semitic name and modern Arabic name for the city of Palmyra, a (UNESCO) World Heritage Site.
+It was submitted by the Syrian Astronomical Association and is the ancient Semitic name and modern Arabic name for the city of Palmyra, a World Heritage Site.

 In Chinese, the star is named 少衛增八 (Shàowèi Zēng Bā, literally, the 8th added star of the Xingguan Shaowei, Shaowei: the Minor Guard) belonging to the Left Wall of the Purple Forbidden enclosure (紫微左垣, Zǐwēi Zuǒyuán), which refers to an asterism consisting of Gamma Cephei, Iota Draconis, Theta Draconis, Eta Draconis, Zeta Draconis, Upsilon Draconis, 73 Draconis and 23 Cassiopeiae.

 Planetary system

 A planet orbiting Gamma Cephei A with a 2.7-year period was discovered in 1988.
 Its existence was also announced in 1989.
-This was the first-confirmed extrasolar planet and its ostensible discovery was based on the same radial velocity technique later used successfully by others.
+This was the first-discovered extrasolar planet and its ostensible discovery was based on the same radial velocity technique later used successfully by others.
 However, the claim was challenged in 1992 by a paper which favoured K-giant variability with a period equal to the stellar rotation, but in 2002, the existence of a planet with an orbital period of about 2.5 years was confirmed.

 The secondary star B orbits A at only 9.8 times the semimajor axis of A's planet.
 The orbit of the planet is roughly perpendicular to the orbit of the binary.
 Dynamical modelling suggests that the Kozai–Lidov mechanism is at play here.